7 Discount Cards for Backpackers in New Zealand

 International Youth Travel Card

-If you are not a student but just a youngster under 31 years old, then you may be able to apply for a International Youth Travel Card (IYTC).
-It has many similar benefits as the ISIC (see section above) with thousands of discounts all over the world and hundreds of discounts and free-entry into activities, eateries and more in New Zealand.
+If you are not a student but just a youngster under 31 years old, then you may be able to apply for an International Youth Travel Card (IYTC).
+It has many similar benefits as the ISIC (see the section above) with thousands of discounts all over the world and hundreds of discounts and free-entry into activities, eateries and more in New Zealand.

 How to get an IYTC card?